chelovechek159/Terminal/FirstLessonTerminal.md

 ### 4. Create 3 folders - *mkdir folder1 folder2 folder3*
 ### 5. Go to any folder - *cd folder1*
 ### 6. Create 5 files (3 txt, 2 json) - *touch*

-	touch 1.txt 2.txt 3.txt 4.json 5.json - 5 files in one line at once
+5 files in one line at once

+	touch 1.txt 2.txt 3.txt 4.json 5.json

 or each file separately: